The Riddle of Steel: System

 The base mechanic of the game is a die-pool system; to accomplish tasks, players roll a pool of ten-sided dice against the target number, or TN, of the task, with the number of dice equalling or beating the TN determining degree of success.
+Simple rolls are made against a set TN, whereas contested rolls are made by two separate characters and the one with the most successes, wins.

-The game's combat system is based heavily on Jacob Norwood's real-world historical martial arts studies.
+The game's combat system is based heavily on Jacob Norwood's real-world historical martial arts studies and his experience as a martial artist.
 He is the president of the HEMA Alliance, was a Senior Free Scholar in the Association for Renaissance Martial Arts, and John Clements, the director of that organization, recommends the game for its martial realism.
 This combat system is usually marketed as one of its key selling points.
+Melee combatants secretly decide to attack or defend after declaring stances, sometimes resulting in tense standoffs, and then declare any maneuvers they might wish to use.
+The combat is swift and deadly, with every hit causing a wound from the wound charts.
+It is entirely possible for a combat to be over on the first round.

 The other primary hallmark of the game is the character design aspect known as spiritual attributes, often abbreviated "SAs" by game fans.
 Each player in TRoS defines up to five spiritual attributes for their character, specifying the areas in which they want that character to excel and demonstrate heroism.
 Possibilities include: faith (defending a religion or philosophical worldview), passions (love, hate or other strong emotions for someone or something), conscience (personal ethics), drive (a particularly strong intent or purpose), destiny (a future foretold), and luck (general good fortune and coincidence).
 This system allows players more control over the in-game performance of their characters, by granting the player extra dice whenever the character faces an obstacle in a situation where the player wants his character to shine.
 It brings a slight cinematic atmosphere to the game in that the hero can suffer defeat, but has uncanny luck and persistence in the crucial elements of the story.

 The Spiritual Attributes also serve as the game's character improvement and development mechanic.
-Points are awarded to the attributes by the game master when characters act according to these attributes, and spent by players to increase attributes, skills, weapon proficiencies and other character aspects.
+Points are awarded to the attributes by the Seneschal (or game master) when characters act according to these attributes, and spent by players to increase attributes, skills, weapon proficiencies and other character aspects.